 An emergency kit can include bandaids, alcohol, sanitizers, etc. Especially when you are fixing your DIY things, anything can happen.

-Creating a timeline for each DIY task will help you get organized.
-Same with listing all you need to bring/do/finish.
+Creating a timeline (together with your wedding timeline!) for each DIY task will help you get organized and make the wedding planning process easier.

 When packing your finished DIY projects, it will be easier if they are stackable.
-Even if they are not, put them in a box where it will be easier to stack.
+Even if they are not, put them in a box where it will be easier to stack them.
 When loading and unloading, stacked boxes are much easier to navigate around.

 Renting or using a van with a flat floor area will make your life and the people helping you out much easier.
 Of course, you have to label the fragile items accordingly and even make another trip for them if needed.

-You will most likely have people helping you, and to avoid chaos and tons of questions, having a detailed label with instructions and visuals, will make other people easier to “get” what their task is.
+You will most likely have people helping you, and to avoid chaos and tons of questions, having a detailed label with instructions and visuals, will make it easier to “get” what their task is.

 Your label should look like this.
 It should have a visual of what’s inside the boxes, as well as the final product.